 - Have your kids hunt for 1 item in each color of the rainbow.
 This is especially fun in spring or summer, when there are plenty of flowers about.

-How to make it fun
+How to make outdoor scavenger hunt fun

 You can offer small prizes in different categories, like biggest leaf, most colorful bird, or first to finish.
 For older kids, you can also include something harder to find.
 Younger kids might enjoy the game more if it contains a tactile element, so be sure to add some items that are textured and safe to touch, like rocks and tree bark.
-For some extra excitement and inclusion of the whole family, let your kids put your hunting skills to the test by allowing them to create the nature scavenger hunt.
+For some extra excitement and inclusion of the whole family, let your kids put their hunting skills to the test by allowing them to create the nature scavenger hunt.

 The fun doesn’t have to end when the hunt is over.
 After all the items have been unearthed or time has run out, talk to your kids about their finds.
-Questions like “Which was the most difficult to find?” or “Which did you find first?” will get them talking.
+Questions like, “Which was the most difficult to find?” or “Which did you find first?” will get them talking.

 The items collected can be used for nature art projects or displayed for everyone to look at in a nature box or on a table.
-A nature workbook or journal can be used to press flower or leaves or make sketches and rubbings.
+A nature workbook or journal can be used to press flowers or leaves or make sketches and rubbings.

 These are just some of the ways a nature scavenger hunt can turn your kids into adventurers.
 Happy scavenging!